• Commercial Driver FAQs in Indiana

 An excellent overall source of information is your trusty CDL Test Booklet.
 Besides containing the basic information required to help pass your tests, it also has material on physical examinations and waivers, safety regulations, alcohol testing and endorsements.

-For additional information, a wide variety of CDL-related forms, publications, checklists, manuals and even a newsletter are available for downloading through the Indiana Motor Carrier Services website.
-There's also a brief Frequently Asked Questions page available.
+For additional information, a wide variety of CDL-related forms, publications, checklists, and manuals are available through the Bureau of Motor Vehicles website.

 Fingerprinting